ckeditor/ckeditor5/docs/framework/guides/tutorials/implementing-a-block-widget.md

 }
 ```

 Defining the schema will not have any effect on the editor just yet.
-It is an information which can be used by plugins and the editor engine to understand how actions like pressing the <kbd>Enter</kbd> key, clicking on an element, typing text, inserting an image, etc. should behave.
+It is information which can be used by plugins and the editor engine to understand how actions like pressing the <kbd>Enter</kbd> key, clicking on an element, typing text, inserting an image, etc. should behave.

 For the simple box plugin to start doing anything we need to define model-view converters.
 Let's do that!